Last updated:

 What is Inference?

-After a machine learning model has been trained on a dataset and learned the underlying patterns, it can be used to generate predictions new inoputs or unseen data.
-This process called inference is crucial for deploying machine learning models in real-world applications, as it allows organizations to harness the power of their models and derive actionable insights from data.
+After a machine learning model has been trained on a dataset and learned the underlying patterns, it can be used to generate predictions on new inputs or unseen data.
+This process — called inference — is how ML models get used in the real world: serving predictions, classifying inputs, generating text, or scoring risk in real time.

-Machine learning inference is generally performed on different profiles of hardware than during the training phase.
-Training is generally computationally intensive and requires powerful GPUs or clusters.
-On the other hand, inference can be executed on various devices, from cloud-based servers to edge devices.
+Inference runs on different hardware profiles than training.
+Training is computationally intensive and requires powerful GPUs or clusters.
+Inference can be executed on various devices, from cloud-based servers to edge devices, but at scale it still demands serious GPU resources — especially for large language models.

 Challenges in Scaling Inference